The Building Type you choose for your Barndominium can affect your plans in many ways!

 - Steel or Wood Structure?

-- Will you construct it or can you find a company who does?
+- Will you construct it or can you find a company that does?

 - Water resistance: how sealed is it?